StevenMolina22/token-info-agent/README.md

 URL Source: http://nearn.io/thebafnetwork/2/

-This bounty is part of our effort to highlight what’s possible with Shade Agents, autonomous, chain-abstracted AI agents built on NEAR using Chain Signatures.
+This bounty is part of our effort to highlight what's possible with Shade Agents, autonomous, chain-abstracted AI agents built on NEAR using Chain Signatures.
 These agents can read, reason, and act across ecosystems without centralized control.

 Your task is to build a functional Token Info Agent that can fetch and return real-time token price data based on user queries.
-Just as important, and staying true to our commitment to open-source documentation, you’ll create a clear, beginner-friendly tutorial that anyone can follow.
+Just as important, and staying true to our commitment to open-source documentation, you'll create a clear, beginner-friendly tutorial that anyone can follow.

+## Quick Start

+**Installation:** `uv pip install -r requirements.txt` (only `requests`)

+**Usage example:** 'What's the price of SOL?'

 ### What You’ll Build